Scottsdale Car Accident Lawyers

 - Mental and emotional injuries

 Without a full review of your case, no one can tell you if you can expect compensation, or how much you will be entitled to.
 However, any victim of a car accident, including crashes involving rideshare vehicles, can file a claim to seek compensation for losses.
 These are divided into two areas – compensatory damages and punitive damages.

 Compensatory damages are those that you can attach an actual dollar amount to.
 They include things like medical bills, lost wages, loss of earning capacity, and property loss.
 These things will have a value, even if it’s an approximation, and you can file a claim for that amount.

 Punitive damages are assessed by a jury and are intended to discourage the defendant from taking part in the same intentional behavior again.

-Over the years, we here at Breyer Law Offices, P.C., have represented many victims in and around the Scottsdale area who have lost financial stability, physical mobility, and family members due to negligent drivers.
+Over the years, we here at The Husband & Wife Law Team, have represented many victims in and around the Scottsdale area who have lost financial stability, physical mobility, and family members due to negligent drivers.
 These are some of the most heartbreaking cases we’ve seen, and that’s why we believe strongly in fighting for just and fair compensation for families who have been victimized in vehicle accidents.

 We’ve fought tirelessly in the past for accident victims.
 Just check out the results we’ve gotten for past clients: